 Have you ever heard the saying, “it went down the wrong pipe,” after someone has taken a sip or bite of food?

 Eating and drinking are an important part of life, physically and socially.
-While most of us have definitely had our bouts with something going down the wrong pipe, for some, difficulty swallowing, known as dysphagia, could be a symptom of something more serious and worth getting checked out by a doctor.
+While most of us have definitely had our bouts with food or liquid going down the wrong pipe, for some, difficulty swallowing, known as dysphagia, could be a symptom of something more serious and worth getting checked out by a doctor.

 We spoke with Aravind Sugumar, MD, a gastroenterologist with Banner – University Medicine Digestive Institute in Arizona, to help us better understand dysphagia, its causes, symptoms and treatment options.